Drake Law School's top-ranked legal clinic and five centers prepare students for professional practice and career success.

 From drafting legislation to improving the lives of children to studying agricultural law in Cuba, Drake's centers offer a wide range of opportunities for practical experience.

-The Institute for Justice Reform and Innovation serves as a center for research and training on topics including implicit bias, sentencing reform, and improving trial procedures.
-The independent and nonpartisan institute is led by Judge Mark W. Bennett.
+The Institute for Justice Reform & Innovation serves as a center for research and training on topics including implicit bias, sentencing reform, and improving trial procedures.
+The independent and nonpartisan institute is led by The Honorable Mark W. Bennett (Ret.).

 Drake established the Institute on Guardianship and Conservatorship in collaboration with the National Health Law and Policy Center at the University of Iowa College of Law.
 The Institute's mission is to promote an Iowa guardianship and conservatorship system that meets the needs of vulnerable Iowans through implementation of the recommendations of the Iowa Guardianship and Conservatorship Reform Task Force through: